scigoli/days-off-loopback/README.md

 Server side application running on Loopback with data persisted on MongoDB.

 ## Test days-off-loopback on your local machine
-1. Install MongoDB on your machine, create an empty DB called days-off and run the MongoDB instance
+1. Install MongoDB on your machine, run the MongoDB instance and create an empty DB called days-off
-2. clone this days-off-loopback repository
+2. clone this days-off-loopback repository on your local machine
 3. move to the folder you have just downloaded
 4. run ```npm install``` to install the required node modules
 5. run ```node .``` to launch the application
 6. check out and test the API methods on http://localhost:3000/explorer

 ## Check out the cloud version on IBM Bluemix
-Moving to IBM Bluemix is pretty easy, all you need is
+Moving days-off-loopback to IBM Bluemix is pretty easy, all you need is to do is following this procedure:

+On IBM Bluemix
-* getting a Bluemix account
+* get a Bluemix account
+* add a Loopback Starter application (e.g. ```days-off```)
+* add a Cloudant NoSQL DB service and create a database
+* get the "Cloud Foundry" tools from the "Getting started" page

+On your local machine
-* adding a manifest.yml file
+* add a manifest.yml file to your copy of days-off-loopback
-* replacing a local DB with a Cloud DB (e.g. Cloudant)
+* replace any reference to your local MongoDB instance with the credentials of a Cloud DB (e.g. Cloudant)
+* push your application to IBM Bluemix using Cloud Foundry.
+E.g. ```cf push days-off```

 ### My Bluemix account
 I have activated a trial using a promotional code and it will expire in June 2017.
 Some of the links provided below may be no longer valid after that date.